whiteVHS/whiteVHS.github.io/_posts/2022-11-23-simple-mpd-ncmpcpp-tutorial.md

 Voila!
 You now have mpd running with ncmpcpp as a front-end for it.
 To show the keybindings for ncmpcpp, press F1.

-This may be a simple tutorial, but I hope it can prove useful!
+This may be a simple tutorial, but I hope it can prove to be useful!

 -H